 The Rottweiler is one of the smartest dogs in the world but the breed's reputation is entirely different.
 It has, in many cases, an undeserved bad name as being one of the most dangerous dogs out there.
 This breed is more of a guard dog than a watch dog.
 They are confident and strong.
 Rottweilers are calm and calculating.
 They remain level headed in most situations.
 They are not friendly towards strangers and animals outside their family unit.

-They do not do well with cats, at all.
+Rottweilers have been labeled as scary dogs and they generally do not do well with cats, at all.
 These are intelligent dogs that take well to training, but they are dominant minded and need a strong, effective trainer.
 These dogs need to be well socialized at an early age to control their dominant behaviors.
 Rottweilers are better suited to an experienced dog owner.

 The may not be a dog that you'd expect to find on our list of the best watch dogs.
 They are another breed that has a poor reputation, but for different reasons.
 Poodles can be groomed to look prissy, and sometimes downright silly, but that does not match their personality.